-Larry Nassar went to prison a few years ago for molesting over 150 girls and young women while he was supposed to be treating them in his role as a sports medicine doctor.
-He is just one of many men in the news recently who treated women sinfully and shamefully for his own satisfaction.
+Larry Nassar went to prison in 2017 for molesting over 150 girls and young women while he was supposed to be treating them in his role as a sports medicine doctor.
+He is just one of many men in the news who treated women sinfully and shamefully for his own satisfaction.
 Here in Genesis 34, we read about Dinah, Jacob’s daughter, and how she was taken and raped by Shechem (v.
 2).
 I doubt she was the first woman in human history to be mistreated this way and she certainly wasn’t the last.
 Her story contains several marks that are common:

 - She was doing nothing wrong and felt unafraid despite being vulnerable (v.
 1).

 - She was taken advantage of by a powerful man who did not fear accountability (vv.
 2-3).

 - There was no outrage on her behalf or response from the man who should have protected her (v.
 5).

 - In fact, Jacob was willing to cover up the crime committed against her (vv.
 6-12).
 Note from verse 26 that her brothers later “took Dinah from Shechem’s house.”
 This phrase shows that Shechem kept her and did not bring her home after he assaulted her and went to talk with her father.

 At least her brothers recognized the evil that was committed against her and had an appropriate emotional response to it (v.
 7b).
 Their remedy for what happened to Dinah was extreme and unjust, killing all the men in a city when only one man had sinned against their family (v.
 25).
 Their extreme violence was not justified, but their outrage and desire for justice certainly was.